danmbrown/city-of-whispers/Playbooks/Remnant.md

 - You leave evidence of your work.
 - You made noise.
 - The lock can’t be fastened again.
-- Mark a use on a lockpick.
+- Mark a use on lockpick.

 ### Distract
 When you **Use Power** to manifest illusions, deceptions, or distractions, roll with +2.